dart-archive/www.dartlang.org/src/site/articles/json-web-service/index.markdown

 getLanguageData("dart", onSuccess);
 {% endhighlight %}

-Note: getTEMPNAME is a convenience constructor, and its name will change.
+Note: HttpRequest.get() is a convenience constructor, and its name will change.
 The full HttpRequest API is still an option for HTTP GET, if you need more control over the API.